amitjangid80/multiutillib/README.md

 // **in Java**
 PermissionHelper.Companion.requestAllPermissions(this, requestCode);

-// For requesting selected permission
+// For requesting single permission
 // **in Java**
 PermissionHelper.Companion.requestPermission(this, requestCode, Manifest.permission.CAMERA);